 Simplifying Form Validation in React Native with Formik and Yup

-Handling form validation in React Native can be a challenging task.
 Luckily, there are powerful libraries available, such as Formik and Yup, that can streamline the process and make form validation a breeze.
 In this blog post, we will explore how to use Formik and Yup together to create robust and efficient form validation in React Native.
-We will be using useFormik hook provided by Formik for this implementation.
+We will be using useFormik

 What is Formik?